sohyunwriter/LangChain-OpenTutorial/docs/16-Evaluations/12-LangSmith-Pairwise-Evaluation.md

 [![Open in Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/LangChain-OpenTutorial/LangChain-OpenTutorial/blob/main/99-TEMPLATE/00-BASE-TEMPLATE-EXAMPLE.ipynb) [![Open in GitHub](https://img.shields.io/badge/Open%20in%20GitHub-181717?style=flat-square&logo=github&logoColor=white)](https://github.com/LangChain-OpenTutorial/LangChain-OpenTutorial/blob/main/99-TEMPLATE/00-BASE-TEMPLATE-EXAMPLE.ipynb)

 ## Overview
-In some evaluations, the goal is to compare the outputs of two or more LLMs.
+You can also evaluate the responses of LLM models by comparing them with each other.
+Using pairwise preference scoring, you can generate more reliable feedback.

 This comparative evaluation method is commonly encountered on platforms like [Chatbot Arena](https://lmsys.org/blog/2023-05-03-arena/) or LLM leaderboards.